 About Meg York

-Community Outreach include Denver Sister Cities and Denver Spring Institute events, Musical Ambassadors of Peace Benefit Concerts, playing for Colorado Senate sessions, Yo Yo Ma’s 2018 Colorado Tour, Roshni Denver and the Boulder Balkan Bash.
+Community Outreach includes Denver Sister Cities and Denver Spring Institute events, Musical Ambassadors of Peace Benefit Concerts, playing for Colorado Senate sessions, Yo Yo Ma’s 2018 Colorado Tour, Roshni Denver and the Boulder Balkan Bash.

-Music and dance build bridges from the past to the future by basking in the present.
+"Music and dance build bridges from the past to the future by basking in the present"

 Teaching Online: Glass Half Full

+I have made the jump to online teaching, as requested by many clients over the last decade, and it's exceeded my expectations!
+I am connecting with dear colleagues from all over the globe!
+How exciting!
+For people interested in world music, this is amazing!
 I teach you just like I would if I was with you in person: I still tailor my teaching to your needs, as I have for decades:

-~ You can record your entire Private lesson, or just the essential technical parts: if it's Zoom, you get to choose!
+~ You can record your entire Private Lesson, or just the essential technical parts: if it's Zoom, you get to choose!

 ~ And, as always, no one will be turned away for lack of funds if they are a serious practicing student.
 Just contact me privately.